transferwise/pipelinewise/README.md

     Press `Y` to accept the license agreement of the required singer components.
 To automate the installation and accept every license agreement run `./install --acceptlicenses`
     Use the optional `--connectors=...,...` argument to install only a specific list of singer connectors.

-3. To start CLI you need to activate the CLI virtual environment and has to set `PIPELINEWISE_HOME` environment variable:
+3. To start the CLI you need to activate the CLI virtual environment and set `PIPELINEWISE_HOME` environment variable:

     ```sh
     $ source {ACTUAL_ABSOLUTE_PATH}/.virtualenvs/pipelinewise/bin/activate
     $ export PIPELINEWISE_HOME={ACTUAL_ABSOLUTE_PATH}
     ```
-    (The `ACTUAL_ABSOLUTE_PATH` differs on every system, the install script prints you the correct command that fits to your system once the installation completed)
+    (The `ACTUAL_ABSOLUTE_PATH` differs on every system, the install script prints the correct commands once the installation completes)

-4. Check if the installation was successfully by running the `pipelinewise status` command:
+4. Check if the installation was successful by running the `pipelinewise status` command:

     ```sh
     $ pipelinewise status